islaytitans/alien/docs/src/characters/vicky.md

 # Vicky - Sigg, Scientist

 ## Agenda
-- That Weyland-Yutani inspection team won’t be so snooty if you can leapfrog them and get an alien to the Company first.
-- You just need to get a live specimen and get off LV-426 alive.
-Who will be laughing then?
+- You just need to get a live specimen and get off the planet alive.
+That'll show your worth to the company

 ## Health : 2